shpongledsummer/atmospheric-weather-card/README.md

 | `moon_phase_entity` | `string` | — | *Recommended.* Displays the correct moon phase (e.g., `sensor.moon_phase`). |

 > [!IMPORTANT]
-> If you keep your dashboard in dark mode or light mode all the time, remember to set `theme: dark` or `theme: light`.
-This makes sure the card colors match the rest of your dashboard.
+> The card will automatically follow your theme with the default `theme: auto` setting and will switch between day and night based on your `sun_entity`.
+Make sure your HA theme is correctly set up for this to work right.
+If you want to always force the card to a dark or light color you can additionally set `theme: dark` or `theme: light`.

 <br>